trufnetwork/node/docs/node-operator-guide.md

 ### Upgrading the PostgreSQL Image

 Some `kwild` upgrades ship alongside a new `kwil-postgres` image.
-The `:latest` tag is **not** auto-pulled — Docker keeps using the image you originally pulled until you explicitly refresh it.
-If a node upgrade fails to start because of a Postgres version or setting mismatch, manually pull the latest image and recreate the container.
+The `:latest` tag is **not** auto-pulled — Docker keeps using the image you originally pulled, and a plain `docker run` reuses the cached one.
+To force a re-check against the registry, add `--pull always` to `docker run` (or run an explicit `docker pull` first).
+If a node upgrade fails to start because of a Postgres version or setting mismatch, recreate the container with the latest image as shown below.

 #### For Linux